GuanceCloud/guance-docs/docs/en/scene/visual-chart/bar-chart.md

 ## Application Scenarios

-The Histogram of the guance cloud is used to show data changes over time and comparisons between variables.
+The Histogram of the Guance is used to show data changes over time and comparisons between variables.
 For example, you can query the CPU usage of different hosts for the last 15 minutes.

 ## Chart Query